Quality Control Processes for Installation Work

 Installation QC operates through a sequence of defined verification activities, each corresponding to a phase of the work.
 The structure below reflects the framework used across most regulated installation categories:

-The installation-directory-purpose-and-scope page provides context on how installation categories are organized within this reference framework.
+The installation-provider network-purpose-and-scope page provides context on how installation categories are organized within this reference framework.

 Common scenarios